 CONFIDENTIALITY

 Confidentiality is defined as the maintenance of privacy between the Center/one's therapist and a client about the fact that they are consulting with the Center/one's therapist, as well as the details of the consultation.
 Engaging in therapy with the Center indicates that the client consents to the fact that the assigned therapist may need to discuss any and all of their clinical information with the Center Director.
 The therapists at the Center will also cover for inquiries, emergencies, and correspondence for each other, and will confidentially share client lists, phone numbers, and clinical information in this regards.
-In the service of good clinical practice, one's therapist may have an associate therapist from the Meguro Counseling Center follow-up with client inquiries and in cases of therapy termination by the client.
+In the service of good clinical practice, one's therapist may have an associate therapist from the Meguro Counseling Center follow-up with client inquiries and in cases of therapy termination (only associates at the Center will be given client information for the purpose of follow-up).

 Confidentiality is strictly maintained with the following caveats: